 According to legend, the Chinese Emperor Shennong mistakenly drank a glass of water that contained a boiled, dead tea leaf.
 The emperor instantly loved the flavor, and hence, green tea was born.

-From that point, green tea made its way from royalty to the general public, from China to Europe and eventually, America.
+From that point, green tea leaves made their way from royalty to the general public, from China to Europe and eventually, America.
 And it’s still popular today—we consume over 600,000 tons of green tea every year, according to the World Green Tea Association.

-So why is it so popular?
-It all comes down to the health benefits of green tea—and there are a lot of them.
-Let’s take a look at how green tea can help us be healthier and happier.
+So why is green tea so popular in the world of wellness?
+It all comes down to the health benefits of green tea—and there are a lot of them making it one of the healthiest options for tea consumption.
+Not only is green tea considered to be a superfood thanks to its wealth of antioxidants but it also goes to town on keeping your whole body in a healthy balance.
+From heightened brain activity to glowing skin and a strong heart, let’s take a look at how green tea can help us be healthier and happier.

 If you’re looking to get in shape, combining green tea with exercise may help.
 How?
 One word—antioxidants.
 Studies suggest that antioxidant-rich foods and supplements can help with weight loss and boost your metabolism.